 Installing Your Computer's Hard Drive or SSD

 There are several different types of storage drives you can use in your homebuilt computer.
-For purposes of assembly, the type of interface is the important difference.
+For purposes of assembly, the form factor and type of interfaces are the important differences.

 At the time of this revision, PATA drives are obsolete; but are still available if you need or want to use them for some bizarre reason (such as if you're repairing an older machine rather than buying a new one).
 The information about PATA drives has been moved to a legacy page for historical reasons, but I seriously doubt you'll need to read it.

-SCSI drives are still available, but very few home users choose SCSI drives because of their high cost, their complexity, and the lack of any real advantage over SATA for the vast majority of users.
+SCSI drives are still available, but very few home users choose them because of their high cost, their complexity, and the lack of any real advantage over SATA or NVMe for the vast majority of users.
+I deleted the SCSI pages a long time ago because they got almost zero traffic.

 Physically Installing a 3.5-Inch Hard Drive

 This is still a very popular design for 3.5-inch drives because it eliminates the need to remove the side of the case behind the motherboard to access the mounting screws.

-In a case of this design, the cage is first removed from the case, the drives are mounted into the cage, and the cage is reinstalled into the case.
+In a case using this design, the cage is first removed from the case, the drives are mounted into the cage, and the cage is reinstalled into the case.
 This design speeds up assembly and helps reduce scraped knuckles from working in tight spaces.

 As a former (now-retired) computer tech, I like this sort of case design because it makes it a lot easier to remove and replace the drives if the need arises or if you want to upgrade in the future.